autowarefoundation/bevdet-tensorrt-cpp/README.md

 </div>

+**NEWS**: The branch `bevdet_vendor-ros2` is a ROS 2 version modified based on the branch `one`.
+This branch organizes the TensorRT inference code of BEVDet into the ROS 2 package called `bevdet_vendor`.
+After compilation, it generates the `bevdet_vendor` library, and users can create their own ROS 2 node to call the `bevdet_vendor` library for image inference.
+How to use the `bevdet_vendor` library can refer to [Autoware](https://github.com/autowarefoundation/autoware.universe) BEVDet inference node `autoware_tensorrt_bevdet`.

 This project is a TensorRT implementation for BEVDet inference, written in C++.
 It can be tested on the nuScenes dataset and also provides a single test sample.
 BEVDet is a multi-camera 3D object detection model in bird's-eye view.
 For more details about BEVDet, please refer to the following link [BEVDet](https://github.com/HuangJunJie2017/BEVDet). **The script to export the ONNX model is in this [repository](https://github.com/LCH1238/BEVDet)**.

 ![图](doc/BEVDet-TensorRT.png)